twopin/CAMP/README.md

 - STEP 4: Proprecess data with feature dictionaries

-1. format the pepitde-protein data like (protein sequence, peptide sequence, protein_ss, peptide_ss) and generate a test data file called "test_filename" for
+1. format the peptide-protein data like (protein sequence, peptide sequence, protein_ss, peptide_ss) and generate a test data file called "test_filename" for
 2. Use the command `python -u preprocess_features.py test_filename` to obtain processed feature dicts in ./preprocessing/

 ### License